A quasi-stationary approach to the long-term asymptotics of the growth-fragmentation equation: Long time asymptotics of the solution to the growth-fragmentation equation

-According to Proposition~2.1 in~\cite{Cavalli2019} (see also Proposition 3.4 in~\cite{BW-spec}), if $Y$ is recurrent, then $-\lambda_0^S\geq \inf_{x>0} d(x)$, with strict inequality if $d$ is not constant, where $\lambda_0^S$ is the growth coefficient of $S$ (beware of the difference of sign convention in the definition of the growth coefficient).
-It only remains to prove that $\lambda_0= \lambda_0^S$.
+According to Proposition~2.1 in~\cite{Cavalli2019} (see also Proposition~3.4 in~\cite{BW-spec}), if $Y$ is recurrent, then $-\lambda_0(S^M)\geq \inf_{x>0} d(x)$, with strict inequality if $d$ is not constant, where $\lambda_0(S^M)$ is the growth coefficient of $S^M$ (beware of the difference of sign convention in the definition of the growth coefficient in the cited works).